getify/foi-lang/Foi-Guide.md

 ## Type Annotations

-Type annotations in **Foi** are applied to values/expressions (not to variables, etc).
-These are optional, as **Foi** uses type inference wherever possible.
-But applying them can often improve the performance optimizations the **Foi** compiler can produce.
+Type annotations in **Foi** are optional; the compiler infers wherever it can.
+Writing them can improve the optimizations the compiler produces -- and, more to the point, they're how you narrow what a binding is allowed to hold.

+There are two annotation surfaces, and they say different things.

+### Annotating a Value

-A type annotation always begins with the `:as` keyword:
+A value annotation begins with the `:as` keyword and applies to a value or expression:

 ```java
 def age: 42 :as int;